ossmith/HARE/dataDictionary.md

 | BLOCK_START | int | A comma-separated list of block starts.
 All of the BLOCK_START positions should be calculated relative to CHR_START.
 The number of items in this list should correspond to BLOCK_COUNT. |

 ## exampleGWAS.tsv
 An example GWAS summary statistics file in the 'BOLT-LMM' format as used in this publication (see `--source_bolt` option); see the data dictionary for this filetype in the [BOLT-LMM v2.4 User Manual](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html).
-All summary statistics files must, at minimum, contain a "CHR", "POS", "P", and "MAF" column (alternative p-value and MAF column names can be specified, see `--gwas_p` and `--gwas_maf` options).
+All summary statistics files must, at minimum, contain columns with chromosome, position, and p-value columns (see options in README or with `hare intersect -h` for details on specifying column headers).
 HARE also accepts the Neale Lab UKB GWAS summary statistics (or files in that format, see the `--source_neale` option).
 You can see the dictionary for the Neale Lab GWAS analyses in [their manifest](https://docs.google.com/spreadsheets/d/1kvPoupSzsSFBNSztMzl04xMoSC3Kcx3CrjVf4yBmESU/edit#gid=227859291).

 ## example.snps
 A list of SNPs with genome-wide association to the phenotype in VCF file format.
 See [SAMtools documentation](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for more details on this file format.
 Data dictionary is available in this this documentation.